erwinkn/erwinkn.github.io/content/tricks/blazor-rehydration/index.md

 ---
-title: "Transfering state from server to client in a Blazor component"
+title: "Transfering state from server to client with Blazor WASM and prerendering"
 subtitle: "Or how to solve the \"flash\" problem with Blazor server-side prerendering"
 description: "Blazor's server-side prerendering feels amazing, because you get something on the page instantly.
 Except the first time I used it, the whole page flashed with every refresh."
 author: "Erwin Kuhn"